open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 ![](../../images/tutorials/tune-readsize/percent-used_256_lower-payload.png)

 > [!TIP]
 > -   The only constraint on `ReadSize` is the lower limit as demonstrated in
 >     the example of tuning for `ReadSize` for a single 64-channel Intan chip.
->       We only tested `ReadSize` values that are a power of 2, but `ReadSize`
+>     We only tested `ReadSize` values that are a power of 2, but `ReadSize` can
->       can be fine-tuned further to achieve even tighter latencies if
+>     be fine-tuned further to achieve even tighter latencies if necessary.
->       necessary.
 > -   **As of OpenEphys.Onix1 0.7.0**: Although `ReadSize` can be set to any
->       value by the user (except the constraint described in the previous
+>     value by the user (besides the constraint described in the previous bullet
->       bullet point), the ONIX1 Bonsai package rounds this `ReadSize` to the
+>     point), the ONIX1 Bonsai package rounds this `ReadSize` to the nearest
->       nearest multiple of four and uses that value instead.
-For example, if
+>     multiple of four and uses that value instead.
+For example, if you try to
->       you try to set `ReadSize` to 887, the software will use the value 888
+>     set `ReadSize` to 887, the software will use the value 888 instead.
->       instead.

 These two tables together demonstrates why it is impossible to recommend a single correct value for `ReadSize` that is adequate for all experiments.
 The